 - Destruction of the parent-child relationship

 Calculating an appropriate amount of money to compensate for current and anticipated future losses by surviving family members is incredibly difficult.
 Objective evidence is necessary, and often analysis of many factors by financial experts is required.
-Having an experienced and compassionate attorney by your side throughout your case is essential.
+Having an experienced and compassionate attorney throughout your case is essential.

 How Long Do You Have to File a Wrongful Death Lawsuit in Washington State?

-The time period for initiating legal action is defined by Washington’s statute of limitations.
+Washington’s statute of limitations defines the period for initiating legal action.
 For a wrongful death lawsuit in Washington State, the time limit is three years from the date of death.
 Three years may seem like a long time, but when you’re trying to learn to adjust to living with the unexpected death of a family member, the time can slip by without you realizing it.
-Hiring an attorney right away to handle a wrongful death action for you can give your attorney time to investigate and prepare your case.
+Hiring an attorney right away to handle a wrongful death action can give your attorney time to investigate and prepare your case.
 The more time they have, the better your chance of receiving justice and the money you need for a financially secure future.